jorge-333/NerdHerd_CTF_2020/README.md

 ## Executive Summary
 ### Assessment Overview
-I, Jorge Guzman took on the role of a malicious attacker to evaluate the posture of IFT-475s Final Exam system.
-By leveraging a series of high to critical level vulnerabilities, I was able to gain a foothold into the target as SYSTEM and gained access to sensitive organizational data.
-It is of the upmost importance that the reported vulnerabilities in this report be resolved as soon as possible.
+This Assessment is for the NerdHerd Network, which was approached from the position of a malicious attacker infiltrating the NerdHerd CTF Networ, by leveraging a series of high to critical level vulnerabilities.
+I was able to gain a foothold into the network and gain access to sensitive organizational information /(Flag).
+Through this assessment I was able to evaluate the posture of the network security and identify a series of vulnerabilities that should be resolved as soon as possible.

 This security assessment is built on a four-stage process that includes the following steps: